-I love gluten-free puff pastry.
+I love puff pastry.
 It’s flaky and buttery and works so well in many savory and sweet recipes.

 I once found Schar gluten-free puff pastry at Safeway.
-But that turned out to be a short-lived find.
+But that was a short-lived find.
 The puff pastry was available for a few months, then seemingly vanished from store shelves overnight, never to be seen again.
+Even the Whole Foods and Sprouts stores near me don’t carry gluten-free puff pastry.

 - What to make with puff pastry.
 I link to various recipes below.